 Configuration details to copy

-The final element required within our terraform block is the required_providers, this instructs Terraform where to download the provider from and what version constraints to be applied if defined.
+The last thing our terraform block needs is required_providers.
+This tells Terraform where to download the provider from, and what version constraints to apply if you define any.

 terraform {